awsdocs/amazon-redshift-management-guide/doc_source/managing-snapshots-console.md

 ## Configure cross\-Region snapshot copy for an AWS KMS–encrypted cluster<a name="xregioncopy-kms-encrypted-snapshot"></a>

- When you launch an Amazon Redshift cluster, you can choose to encrypt it with a master key from the AWS Key Management Service \(AWS KMS\)\.
+ When you launch an Amazon Redshift cluster, you can choose to encrypt it with a root key from the AWS Key Management Service \(AWS KMS\)\.
 AWS KMS keys are specific to an AWS Region\.
-If you want to enable cross\-Region snapshot copy for an AWS KMS–encrypted cluster, you must configure a *snapshot copy grant* for a master key in the destination AWS Region\.
+If you want to enable cross\-Region snapshot copy for an AWS KMS–encrypted cluster, you must configure a *snapshot copy grant* for a root key in the destination AWS Region\.
 By doing this, you enable Amazon Redshift to perform encryption operations in the destination AWS Region\.

 The following procedure describes the process of enabling cross\-Region snapshot copy for an AWS KMS\-encrypted cluster\.
 For more information about encryption in Amazon Redshift and snapshot copy grants, see [Copying AWS KMS–encrypted snapshots to another AWS Region](working-with-db-encryption.md#configure-snapshot-copy-grant)\.